Skip to content

 pytest --integration --moodle-env local -m integration -n auto

-# Full local workflow (starts Docker, then runs integration tests)
+# Full local workflow (starts Docker, waits for Moodle, then runs integration tests)

 make test